isazi/AOFlagger/README.md

 ## Sequential Code Analysis

+### Data

+The input is a time series.
+Data could be one or two dimensional, in the scenario that we are currently investigating.
+The output is a flagging mask that, when applied to the data, cancels the RFI out.

+### Statistics

 The most important building block of the flagger are the statistics.
 The statistics used in the code are:
 - **Mean**